univec-ai/postvec/web/docs/guides/indexes.md

 ---
 title: Indexes
-description: Manual, automatic, and immediate ANN index modes.
+description: Manual, automatic and immediate ANN index modes.
 ---

 # Indexes

 No vector index is built by default.
 Missing ANN indexes are a common cause of slow search.

 ```sql
 SELECT postvec.create_vector_index('public.docs', 'body');
 ```

 `create_vector_index()` first checks for a usable index.
 If an index with the correct opclass already exists, including a user-created index, the function does nothing and does not claim it.
 Only indexes created by postvec carry the extension-dependency stamp and are dropped at teardown.

 ## Modes (`index_mode` on `enable` / `adopt`)